alphagov/govuk-developer-docs/source/manual/local-frontend-development.html.md

 ## Using startup scripts

+**NOTE:** this approach only works for frontend development and relies on live APIs.
+You will need to find and install any dependencies yourself.
+Consider using the general GOV.UK Docker environment in the first instance.

-If you are making changes to a frontend app and nothing else, you can view these changes by running the application's `./startup.sh` script.
-This example is for [government-frontend], but these instructions apply to any frontend app.
+If you are making changes to certain frontend apps you can also view these changes by running the application's `./startup.sh` script - if it has one.
+This example is for [government-frontend], but these instructions may apply to other frontend apps.

 ```shell
 cd /govuk/government-frontend